apache/iotdb/docs/UserGuide/Appendix/Config-Manual.md

 ## IoTDB Environment Configuration File

-The environment configuration file is mainly used to configure the Java environment related parameters when IoTDB Server is running, such as JVM related configuration.
-This part of the configuration is passed to the JVM when the IoTDB Server starts.
-Users can view the contents of the environment configuration file by viewing the `iotdb-env.sh` (or `iotdb-env.bat`) file.
+SyStem configuration items are the core configuration for the IoTDB server running.
+It is mainly used to set the parameters of IoTDB Server file and engine layer, so as to facilitate users to adjust the relevant configuration of the server according to their own needs, in order to achieve better performance.
+System configuration items can be divided into two major modules: file layer and engine layer configuration.
+Users can view and modify the contents of both configuratiob items through the iotdb-engine.properties.

 The detail of each variables are as follows: